 Reflective thinking is essential for success in unpredictable and complex situations such as working in healthcare.
 Reflective thinking helps you to:

-You may be asked to think reflectively when completing assignments that draw on your experience in the workplace, or when considering your own skills and experience and where you might need to develop.
+You will be asked to think reflectively when completing assignments that draw on your experience in the workplace, or when considering your own skills and experience and where you might need to develop.
 Being able to think reflectively is an important transferrable skill that will help you to showcase your learning to the programme team, but also provide the skill of being a reflective healthcare practitioner.

 Reflective writing involves an exploration and explanation of an event.
 It may feel particularly difficult and more challenging than other forms of academic writing as it involves thinking and writing about anxieties and errors as well as successes in your interactions with an individual or when carrying out a practical task.
 Try to stand back from the situation and be as objective as possible.
 Although you are writing about your own experiences and feelings, you need to be as rigorous and thorough as you would be for any other assignment.